 Where to eat

 There are a couple of eating stalls around the Hemis monastery where you can grab quick bites, but it is advisable to carry food/water with you for the day, as it would be a long day exploring the nearby places.
-In the monastery, there is a dining/rest hall where tea/coffee and biscuits are served for free.
+In the monastery, there is a dining/rest hall where they serve tea/coffee and biscuits for free.

 Other Important Tips